-The Department of Homeland Security (DHS) has introduced a groundbreaking framework to guide the safe and secure deployment of artificial intelligence (AI) within the nation’s critical infrastructure.
-Titled the “Roles and Responsibilities Framework for Artificial Intelligence in Critical Infrastructure,” this initiative marks a collaborative effort between industry, civil society, and public-sector stakeholders to ensure AI technologies bolster critical services without compromising safety or security.
+The Department of Homeland Security (DHS) has released a landmark framework to guide the safe and secure deployment of artificial intelligence across the nation’s critical infrastructure.
+The new “Roles and Responsibilities Framework for Artificial Intelligence in Critical Infrastructure” represents a coordinated effort among industry, civil society, and government stakeholders.
+Its goal is to ensure that AI strengthens essential services without creating new safety or security risks.

-Secretary Alejandro N. Mayorkas, who spearheaded the formation of the Artificial Intelligence Safety and Security Board, emphasized the transformative potential of AI when managed responsibly.
-“AI offers a once-in-a-generation opportunity to improve the strength and resilience of U.S. critical infrastructure, and we must seize it while minimizing its potential harms,” Mayorkas said.
+Secretary Alejandro N. Mayorkas, who created the Artificial Intelligence Safety and Security Board, underscored AI’s potential when used responsibly.
+“AI offers a once-in-a-generation opportunity to improve the strength and resilience of U.S. critical infrastructure, and we must seize it while minimizing its potential harms,” he said.

-Marc Benioff, CEO of Salesforce, highlighted the collaborative nature of the initiative: “The framework prioritizes trust, transparency, and accountability—key elements for harnessing AI’s potential while safeguarding critical services.”
+Marc Benioff, CEO of Salesforce, noted the importance of the Board’s cross-sector approach: “The framework prioritizes trust, transparency, and accountability—key elements for harnessing AI’s potential while safeguarding critical services.”

-DHS identified three primary categories of vulnerabilities in AI systems used in critical infrastructure:
+DHS highlighted three categories of vulnerabilities associated with AI used in critical infrastructure:

 - Attacks Using AI: Instances where AI technologies facilitate malicious activities.